-Heidi L. Hallman, associate professor of English education, joined the faculty in 2007.
+Heidi L. Hallman, Professor of English education, joined the faculty in 2007.
 Hallman received her B.S., M.S., and Ph.D. at the University of Wisconsin-Madison.
 Her research interests include studying “at risk” students’ literacy learning as well as how prospective English teachers are prepared to teach in diverse school contexts.

-Hallman’s work has been published in English Education, Teacher Education Quarterly, Equity & Excellence in Education, Journal of Adolescent & Adult Literacy, English Journal, Reflective Practice, and The ALAN Review, among others.
-In 2010, Hallman received the Conference on English Education’s (CEE) Research Initiative Grant for her research on prospective teachers’ work with homeless youth.
+Hallman’s co-authored book, Secondary English Teacher Education in the United States, was the winner of NCTE's 2018 Richard A. Meade award for Outstanding research in the field of English education.
+Hallman's work has been published in journals such as English Education, Teacher Education Quarterly, Equity & Excellence in Education, Journal of Adolescent & Adult Literacy, English Journal, Reflective Practice, and The ALAN Review, among others.
+In 2010 and 2013, Hallman received the Conference on English Education’s Research Initiative Grant.

 Heidi L. Hallman teaches undergraduate and graduate courses in English/ Language Arts education.